tristanpendergrass/idle-game/README.md

 - [ ] Money amount in Bag tab looks like a button -- remove background entirely?
 - [ ] Make right rail not have slide animation when going from empty to active
 - [ ] Show Skill XP as "X / Y" rather than just "X"; where X is current XP and Y is the XP required for the next level.
+- [ ] Remove animation on right rail

 # Changelog